 Objectives: The proposed objectives must reflect appropriate revision (e.g., evolution or building to greater depth, and/or capacity).
 All project revisions must reflect ongoing, new, or emerging stakeholder needs.
 Renewals will be judged as to the degree to which project has been on task, on time, and within budget for the previous funding period.

 Management and Business Plan: In general, NRSPs should expect a finite period of off-the-top funding.
-This is not a reflection of the quality of work being conducted or the research being supported by the project.
-Rather, this allows the SAES system to continually assess needs and develop new projects as necessary.
-For this reason, the business plan of project renewals must include a transition plan and provisions for developing alternative funding or reducing off-the-top funding to a minimal level.
-Included would be an assessment of transition options, and/or alternative funding sources.
+The business plan of project renewals must include a transition plan and provisions for developing alternative funding including eliminating off-the-top funding An assessment of transition options, and/or alternative funding sources should be included in the plan.

-However, not all projects may be shifted to other funding sources.
-Projects seeking to continue with significant amount of off the top funding should fully justify the request.
+Occasionally, an NRSP might require a continuing level of minimal funding.
+Long-term, minimal-level support would be considered by the NRSP RC if the NRSP shared a compelling rationale.
+Even in this circumstance, the NRSP RC will recommend that a project team identify strategies to eliminate OTT funding.

-The renewal application should include a critical assessment of the original plan and address any shortcomings to ensure that the project will function more smoothly or effectively in the future.
+The renewal application must include a critical assessment of the original plan and address any shortcomings to ensure that the project will function more smoothly or effectively in the future.
 The proposal must indicate what additional resources have been generated or leveraged and indicate how those and any additional resources will be continued or sought.
 NOTE: Not all projects can be transitioned to other funding sources and, if the project meets an ESCOP priority, the project may continue with off-the-top funding.

-Integration and Documentation of Research Support: The business plan must indicate the diversity of partners involved in the project and the multiple sources of leveraged funding.
+Integration and Documentation of Research Support: The business plan must indicate the breadth of partners involved in the project and the multiple sources of leveraged funding.
 The renewal proposal should indicate any new partnerships built during the project period.
 The renewal proposal should address the degree to which the full team is engaged in project planning and implementation and discuss plans to complement any weaknesses that may have been identified.

 In addition, the renewal proposal should contain a description of how research activities nationwide will be supported by the project.